-- (a) Each Transmission Network Service Provider must analyse the expected future operation of its transmission networks over an appropriate planning period, taking into account the relevant forecast loads, any future generation, market network service, demand side and transmission developments and any other relevant data. - (b) Each Transmission Network Service Provider must conduct an annual planning review which must: - (1) incorporate the forecast loads as submitted or modified in accordance with clause 5.11.1; and - (2) include a review of the adequacy of existing connection points and relevant parts of the transmission system and planning proposals for future connection points; and - (3) take into account the most recent NTNDP; and - (4) consider the potential for augmentations, or non-network alternatives to augmentations, that are likely to provide a net economic benefit to all those who produce, consume and transport electricity in the market.

-(c) The minimum planning period for the purposes of the annual planning review is 10 years for transmission networks.
+- (a) Each Transmission Network Service Provider must analyse the expected future operation of its transmission networks over an appropriate planning period, taking into account the relevant forecast loads, any future generation, market network service, demand side and transmission developments and any other relevant data. - (b) Each Transmission Network Service Provider must conduct an annual planning review which must: - (1) incorporate the forecast loads as submitted or modified in accordance with clause 5.11.1; and - (2) include a review of the adequacy of existing connection points and relevant parts of the transmission system and planning proposals for future connection points; and - (3) take into account the most recent NTNDP and power system frequency risk review; and - (4) consider the potential for augmentations, or non-network alternatives to augmentations, that are likely to provide a net economic benefit to all those who produce, consume and transport electricity in the market; - (5) consider the condition of network assets; and - (6) consider the potential for replacements of network assets, or non-network options to replacements of network assets, that are likely to provide a net economic benefit to all those who produce, consume and transport electricity in the market. - (c) The minimum planning period for the purposes of the annual planning review is 10 years for transmission networks.